Spectral-Finance/challenge-1-modeler-starter-kit/README.md

 source env/Scripts/activate
 ```

-Install the required packages
+Install the required packages.

+These packages are required to analyze the dataset in the starter kit, and to train an example model.
 ```
 pip install -r requirements.txt
 ```
-macOS and linux users ensure you have llvm and libomp installed.
+macOS and linux users ensure you have llvm and libomp installed to use PyTorch.

 If not already installed, you may install with homebrew/linuxbrew.
 ```